How Green is Your Washroom?

 How green is your washroom?

-Businesses of all sizes are starting to question all aspects of their operation in an effort to reduce their potential negative impact on the environment.
-From restaurants ditching plastic straws to coffee shops giving discounts to those who bring their own reusable cup, the way we do business is going through some tough changes.
+Businesses of all sizes should question every aspect of their operations to reduce their potential negative environmental impact.
+From restaurants ditching plastic straws to coffee shops offering discounts to customers who bring their own reusable cups, the way we do business is undergoing some tough changes.

-But whether you’re a school, shopping centre, cinema, or restaurant, the washroom is an area you can make some very powerful changes without the need to renovate.
+But whether you’re a school, shopping centre, cinema, or restaurant, the washroom is an area where you can make some very powerful changes without renovating.

 Choose sensor activation

-Because sensor taps only flow water for a set period of time, it reduces the amount of water per user and over the course of a year, this can be a significant volume.
-Sensor flush operators on urinals also only flow after they’ve been used, irradicating the need for unnecessary timed flush cycles.
-Meanwhile sensor-activated hand dryers not only run for a set period of time, but some models have been developed to use as little electricity as possible, while still delivering maximum output.
+Because Sensor Taps only flow water for a set period of time, they reduce the amount of water per user, and over the course of a year, this can be a significant volume.
+Sensor flush operators on urinals also only flush after they’ve been used, eliminating unnecessary timed flush cycles.
+Meanwhile, sensor-activated hand dryers not only run for a set period of time, but some models have been developed to use as little electricity as possible, while still delivering maximum output.

 Switching to green energy

-Of course, powering all these sensor-activated equipment requires energy, and many electricity supplies are generated from the burning of fossil fuels.
+Of course, powering all this sensor-activated equipment requires energy, and many electricity supplies are generated by burning fossil fuels.
 However, many businesses are turning to green energy suppliers who invest in sustainable energy sources such as solar and wind farms.

 Reducing your water use and bill